You spend time, energy, and resources building your email list.

 How can you start sending more tailored messages?

-This animal shelter is aware that not everyone who signs up for their email list is looking for the same information.
-Their email list includes a wide variety of subscribers, such as volunteers, donors, adopters, rescuers, media contacts, and more, all of whom have different needs.
+They are aware that not everyone who signs up for their email list is looking for the same information.
+As a high-trafficked animal shelter, their email list includes a wide variety of subscribers, including volunteers, donors, adopters, rescuers, media contacts, and more, all of whom have different needs.

-Gifford ensures that their readers are getting relevant information by sending focused email campaigns to segmented lists.
+Gifford ensures that its readers are getting relevant information by sending focused email campaigns to segmented lists.

 Here are three ways Gifford Cat Shelter uses list segmentation: